swandono/.dotfiles/opencode/command/db-init.md

 IMPORTANT: Automatically add `opencode.json` to `.gitignore` to prevent committing sensitive credentials.

+If you created a DBHub TOML config (recommended location: `.opencode/config/dbhub.toml`), add that to `.gitignore` too (either ignore `.opencode/` or the specific file).

 Check if `.gitignore` exists in the project root:

 **If .gitignore exists:**

 - Read the file and check if `opencode.json` is already listed
-- If NOT listed, append `opencode.json` to the end of the file (with a newline before it if needed)
+- If NOT listed, append it to the end of the file (with a newline before it if needed)
 - Add a comment above it: `# OpenCode config (contains database credentials)`
+- If you created `.opencode/config/dbhub.toml`, also add `.opencode/` (preferred) or `.opencode/config/dbhub.toml`

 **If .gitignore does NOT exist:**